 Successful public spaces require funding, programming, and maintenance; and the most celebrated spaces need community partnerships to implement all three.
 However, cities and communities have historically lacked the resources to better understand, compare and budget for these essential elements of public space stewardship.
 The Public Space Stewardship Guide comes at an opportune moment as more neighborhood associations, non-profits and elected representatives seek to support public life in their own plazas, parks and neighborhood spaces.

-Through the publication of four open-source guides and one full-length book, we have become the stewards of the Tactical Urbanism movement.
+Through the publication of six open-source guides and one full-length book, we have become the stewards of the Tactical Urbanism movement.
 With Island Press, Mike Lydon and Anthony Garcia have written and recently published the highly anticipated book Tactical Urbanism: Short-term Action for Long-term Change.
 Click here to order the book, or pick up a copy at your local bookstore today!

 Prior to publishing the full-length book, Street Plans worked with numerous collaborators, to produce four open-source Tactical Urbanism Guides.
 The Guides have been translated into four languages, and have been downloaded over 300,000 times.
 To download all of the guides, please visit the Tactical Urbanism Guides website.